jackhallybone/GlanceCal/README.md

 ### The Solution

-Make two really quick and simple iOS Today View extensions/widgets that presents all the events scheduled for later today and tomorrow.
+Make two quick and simple iOS Today View extensions/widgets that presents all the events scheduled for later today and tomorrow.

 ### Issues